 Mercy Community (MC) has a long history of working in partnership with various government departments, community agencies and local communities across Southern Queensland.
 We work closely in these partnerships that help us dedicate resources so that we are able to mutually achieve success in our programs.

 We consistently positively impact the lives of the people that we encounter, believing whole heartedly that through the actions of merciful love, mercy is given and received.

-MCS is funded by federal and state governments to provide a wide range of programs, resulting in extensive engagement with local service providers and a variety of stakeholders over many years.
+MC is funded by federal and state governments to provide a wide range of programs, resulting in extensive engagement with local service providers and a variety of stakeholders over many years.

 This engagement has allowed both parties the shared benefits of:

-MCS recognises that the development of and participation in these sector networks promotes coordinated community outcomes and raises the profile of human services programs across Queensland.
+MC recognises that the development of and participation in these sector networks promotes coordinated community outcomes and raises the profile of human services programs across Queensland.